Wondering what there is to do in Victoria, British Columbia with kids? We've got a list of fun local activities that the whole family will love.

-If you know ANYTHING about Victoria, you have likely heard about The Butchart Gardens.
-They are world famous, absolutely beautiful, and you’ll probably enjoy them more than your kids.
+If you know anything about Victoria, you have likely heard about The Butchart Gardens.
+They are world-famous and absolutely beautiful.

-However, there is plenty to keep kids happy.
-My children (ages 11 and 8) loved the carousel, gelato bar and having plenty of space to run and use outdoor voices.
+There is plenty to keep kids happy here.
+My children (ages 11 and 8) loved the carousel, gelato bar, and having plenty of space to run and use outdoor voices.
 They thought the flowers were nice too.

-The Butchart Gardens is located about 30 minutes drive from downtown Victoria and are open year-round.
-If you don’t have your own car, tours are available through Viator.com that include transportation and admission. www.butchartgardens.com
+The Butchart Gardens is located about 30 minutes drive from downtown Victoria and is open year-round.
+If you don't have your own car, tours are available through Viator.com which include transportation and admission. www.butchartgardens.com

 Click the button to read all my tips for visiting Butchart Gardens with kids.

 Imagine an indoor garden filled with colorful butterflies in many shapes, sizes, and varieties.
 They float through the air, practically pose for photos, and occasionally land on your hat and clothing.
 Then add a few birds, turtles, flamingos, educational exhibits, and a gift shop.
 That is the Butterfly Gardens experience, and it's delightful.

 Plan an hour or more to visit the Victoria Butterfly Gardens in Victoria.
 You'll pass them just before you reach the entrance to The Butchart Gardens, so these two activities make a good pair. www.butterflygardens.com